Heartland Payment Systems: Open letter to the electronic payments industry

 Following a keynote address to the Strategic Leadership Forum of the Electronic Transactions Association in October 2013, Heartland CEO Bob Carr published an open letter to the electronic payment processing industry urging an end to unethical, dishonest and illegal pricing practices, referencing the practice of deliberately falsifying interchange rates, deliberately falsifying merchant category codes (MCC), and the use of confusing small print to extort large fines from merchants.

 Litigation against Mercury Payment Systems

 In January 2014, Heartland filed a lawsuit against the company Mercury Payment Systems, an electronic payment provider, for alleged false advertising and "other deceptive trade practices".
 The lawsuit concerns interchange fees charged by credit card networks and alleges violations of the Lanham Act and state laws.

 Heartland Secure

 In May 2014, Heartland Secure is launched.
-Backed by a breach warranty, Heartland Secure combines three technologies to provide merchants with security and guard against monetization of stolen card data.
+Backed by a breach warranty, Heartland Secure combines three technologies—EMV, end-to-end encryption and tokenization—to provide merchants with security and guard against monetization of stolen card data.